Ashinas: Origin and early career

-According to the accounts of al-Ya'qubi and al-Tabari, Ashinas was one of the first slaves purchased by Abu Ishaq, the future al-Mu'tasim, for his Turkish guard, along with Itakh al-Khazari, Wasif, and Sima al-Dimashqi.
+According to the accounts of al-Ya'qubi and al-Tabari, Ashinas was one of the first slaves purchased by Abu Ishaq, the future al-Mu'tasim, for his Turkic guard, along with Itakh al-Khazari, Wasif, and Sima al-Dimashqi.
 Unlike later practice, whereby the slaves would be purchased in Central Asia, these four and other, unnamed early members of the guard were purchased in Baghdad in c.
 814/5; Ashinas' original owner is given by al-Ya'qubi as Nu'aym ibn Khazim Abi Harun ibn Nu'aym.
 (Note: Nu'aym ibn Khazim is little known, except that he supported the anti-caliph Ibrahim ibn al-Mahdi against al-Ma'mun.
 According to C. E. Bosworth, he is likely to have been a brother of Khuzayma ibn Khazim, and hence scion of one of the most prominent families in the early Abbasid aristocracy (the abnāʾ al-dawla); in line with the rest of this social group, they appear to have opposed al-Ma'mun during the civil war.)

 Al-Tabari mentions a fanciful story on how Ashinas received his name.
 In 819 Abu Ishaq commanded a force sent against some Kharijite rebels.
-During this campaign, one of the Turkish ghilmān placed himself between a Kharijite lancer and the future caliph, shouting, "Recognize me!" (in Persian "ashinas ma-ra").
+During this campaign, one of the Turkic ghilmān placed himself between a Kharijite lancer and the future caliph, shouting, "Recognize me!" (in Persian "ashinas ma-ra").
 To express his appreciation, Abu Ishaq on that same day granted this man the name "Ashinas".
 C. E. Bosworth suggests a Persian origin for the name, as it is attested among other Iranian people, and cites the linguist Ferdinand Justi's proposal for an origin from the root -shinās, "knowing, knower".
 On the other hand, the Sinologist Édouard Chavannes and the Turkish historian Emel Esin suggested a derivation from the Ashina tribe of the Göktürks, while Christopher Beckwith rejects this association.

 Ashinas' family is also obscure; from his patronymic "Abu Ja'far", he had at least one son named Ja'far, but he is otherwise unknown.
 Al-Tabari, also refers to a Musa ibn Ashinas leading troops during the 865–866 civil war.